What Can I Use Instead Of Lube? 10 Best Lube Alternatives To Try

 So if you’re tight with your budget, this is a sweet deal to consider.

-But if you already have a bottle of aloe vera gel at home, you’re all set!
+Considering how common it is, you might already have a bottle of aloe vera gel at home.
+In that case, you’re all set!

 Just make sure to check the expiry date.
 Then, even if you run out of it, you can simply make a quick trip to the convenience store and buy another bottle.